 Local Health Policy

 The policies of a local public health institution are usually determined by a state-level authority, but local policymakers are given the autonomy to decide how they will implement those policies.
-This leads to dissonance between how health policies are managed within, and among, different states.
+This leads to a dissonance between how health policies are managed within, and among, different states.

 Examples of health services that may be enforced through local health policy: